 Some of the stages are labyrinthine.
 There are a total of twelve worlds (maps), and you have some choice of which dungeons to do.
 In the last dungeon of each map, you have to fight a fire-breathing Dragon.
 Each one has a different weak point that flashes red.
 The number of dungeons on each map varies greatly, from just one to eleven.
 Even as I write this, it still sounds like a great concept, but the game itself is dull and repetitive.

 As for Clovis, besides the various magical attack items he picks up, he can swing his sword and also thrust downward with it, which is quite effective.
 He can also double jump, but it requires an immediate double tap.
 Pressing A again mid-jump does not work.
 In RPG fashion, he has a life ("vitality") meter instead of lives.
-The only way to continue is to get the diary.

 Several aspects of this game remind me of the later Zelda II: The Adventure of Link.
 The two games look similar and share many elements: a kind of overworld map, side-scrolling dungeons with multiple levels, a downward stab, and sword combat.
 These are all implemented much better in Zelda II, however, which also adds more RPG elements, such as towns, clues, and spells.